Rational curves and the Hilbert Property on Jacobian Kummer varieties: Notation, conventions and preliminaries

 Assume that a $K$-variety $V$ is equipped with an involution $\tau:V\to V$, usually taken to be implicit from the context.
 Then we define the \emph{Kummer quotient} $\Kum(V)$ as the (possibly singular) quotient of $V$ by the $\BZ/2\BZ$-action for which the group generator acts by $\tau$.

 Let $(G,+)$ be an abelian group.
 A \emph{coset} $\CC$ of $G$ is of the form $g+H$ where $g\in G$ and $H\subset G$ is subgroup.

 Our next proposition says that proving the Hilbert Property boils down to a specific family of maps. \begin{proposition} Let $X$ be a quasi-projective variety over a field $K$.
-Then a subset $M\subset X(K)$ is thin if and only if there exists a finite collection $(\phi_i:Y_i\to X)$, where $Y_i$ are normal and geometrically integral varieties over $K$, and $\phi_i$ are finite surjective $K$-morphisms of degree $[K(Y_i):K(X)]>1$, such that $M\setminus\bigcup_{i=1}^r \phi_i(Y_i(K))$ is not Zariski dense. \end{proposition} \begin{proof} The ``if'' part is clear (by considering the morphism from the disjoint union of $Y_i$ with a Zariski closed subset of $X$ to $X$).
+Then a subset $M\subset X(K)$ is thin if and only if there exists a finite collection $(\phi_i:Y_i\to X)$, where $Y_i$ are normal and geometrically integral varieties over $K$, and $\phi_i$ are finite surjective $K$-morphisms of degree $[K(Y_i):K(X)]>1$, such that $M\setminus\bigcup_{i=1}^r \phi_i(Y_i(K))$ is not Zariski dense. \end{proposition} \begin{proof} Upon considering the morphism from the variety $Y$, as the disjoint union of $Y_i$ with a Zariski closed subset of $X$, to $X$, the ``if'' part follows just from definition.